mauprogramador/scopus-survey-api/legal/en_US/ATTRIBUTIONS.md

 ## Web Design

 The web page design draws inspiration from various public domain sources and freely available resources.
-While certain design elements, color schemes, typographic choices, or layout concepts may resemble other works, all implementation code was developed independently and built by me.
+While certain design elements, color schemes, typographic choices, or layout concepts may resemble other works, all implementation code was developed independently and built by me [@mauprogramador](https://github.com/mauprogramador).

 I took inspiration from the following websites: